The Slippery Slope: Plot

 Violet, Klaus, and the masked Snow Scout are now in the ruins of the V.F.D. headquarters.
-The Snow Scout is Quigley, the Quagmire triplet whose siblings thought he perished in the fire that killed their parents.
+The Snow Scout is Quigley, the Quagmire triplet whose siblings thought had perished in the fire that killed their parents.
 He explains that during the fire his mother hid him in an underground passage, which led to Uncle Monty's house.
 He learned about V.F.D. from Jacques Snicket shortly after the Baudelaires departed from Monty's house and traveled to find his siblings.
 Violet, Klaus, and Quigley then see green smoke from the mountain above them, and Violet constructs a device from a ukulele and forks, which can be used to climb the frozen stream.
 She travels up with Quigley and they reach Sunny, who wants to spy on Olaf.
 Violet reluctantly agrees, and climbs back down with Quigley.

 In the V.F.D. library, Klaus has found a page from a code book explaining "Verbal Fridge Dialogue", and from the contents of a fridge in the headquarters, he learns that there is a meeting in the "last safe place" on Thursday.
 When Violet and Quigley arrive, the three plot to trap Esmé in order to exchange her for Sunny.
 They dig a pit overnight and lure Esmé down with a Verdant Flammable Device of Quigley's, but after becoming uncomfortable with the idea of kidnapping, they tell Esmé to avoid the pit.
 Wearing masks, they climb back up the stream with the toboggan that Esmé rode down on.

 Klaus pretends to be a volunteer who will trade the location of the sugar bowl for Sunny.
 As Olaf and Esmé argue, the Snow Scout troupe arrive and Carmelita is crowned False Spring Queen.
 Olaf and Esmé invite her to join the troupe.
 Though the children warn them, the Snow Scouts are ensnared in a net by eagles that fly away with them.
 Olaf orders Sunny to be thrown off the mountain, but the White-Faced Women refuse and quit the troupe.
 Olaf tries to throw Sunny off the mountain, but she is hiding behind the car, not sleeping in the casserole dish.
 The three Baudelaires and Quigley escape down the stream with the toboggan, but the ice has now cracked enough to shatter the waterfall and separate Quigley from the Baudelaires.